31/05/2021 – Cable production

 – Avoidance of failure due to the use of the wrong inductor (configuration "fully automatic").

 – Avoiding water leaks due to not having to reconnect water lines.

 2) Ergonomics: The inductor does not have to be changed with the aid of a crane or physically lifting.
 The risk of injury to employees is reduced to a minimum.

 3) Process automation: The heating can be controlled and monitored remotely.

 4) Storage: The inductors can be stored directly on the rack

 GH Induction has built an inductive conductor preheater with "semi-automatic" inductor change for the company Vatan Kablo (Turkey).
 In this configuration, the inductors only need to be manually moved to the heating position where the conductor is located.
 There is no need to connect the inductors, power connections and water lines, when changing to a different cable type.
 Each inductor is supplied with its own cooling lines and the cooling water is switched using solenoid valves.
 For switching the electrical connection, each inductor has a connection jaw.
 After the inductor is moved into the working position a pneumatic cylinder closes providing power to the inductor from the power supply.

 Various automatic solutions: The "fully automatic" system eliminates the need for manual positioning of the inductors.
 They are moved automatically by a gear motor driven ball screw.
 Both systems, "semi-automatic" and "fully automatic", are available in vertical or horizontal versions.
 GH Induction adapts all systems to the customer's requirements and to the available space.
 This year, in addition to the automated system, GH is introducing other new and exclusive features that increase the quality control of the induction heating process.

-Author is Sarah Kloster, sales engineer at GH Induction / GH Electrotermia, S.A.U.
+Author is Sarah Kloster, Product Manager Cable&Wire at GH Induction.